-Depression weighs down the soul, and it is easy to be caught in an endless circle of self-doubt and negativity, but God has provided us with hope through many verses in the Bible that address depression.
+Depression and addiction weigh down the soul.
+Together, they bring an endless circle of self-doubt and negativity.
+However, God has given us hope through the many verses in the Bible that address depression.
 Faith and hope can help fill the empty hole in your heart if you allow it to.
 God is always by our side as we journey through life.
-Often, by looking outwards, and counting our blessings, we can begin the journey out of the darkness and into the light as promised in the Lord’s Bible verses for depression.
+Often, by looking outwards, and counting our blessings, we can begin the journey out of the darkness and into the light, as promised in the Lord’s Bible verses for depression and addiction.

 Depression, Addiction, and Free Will

-Through the Bible, God has provided us with a template that if followed closely, will help us foster a relationship with God and lead a fulfilling life.
+Through the Bible, God has provided us with a template.
+And, if we follow it closely, we will foster a relationship with God and lead a fulfilling life.
 Our own free will, however, is typically our downfall when it comes to addiction and other torments.
 God loves us regardless, but our souls long for reconciliation.
 Studying God’s word is always good advice for Christians, however, entering treatment may be a necessary step for some.
-Professional treatment and counseling can deal with the chemical imbalances causing depression or get to the root causes of addiction so that you may continue your relationship with God.
+Professional treatment and counseling can deal with the chemical imbalances causing depression.
+Better yet, it can get to the root causes of addiction so that you may continue your relationship with God.

 In Matthew 4:6-7, Satan attempts to make Jesus prove himself as the Son of God by jumping off the temple to see if the angels will catch him.
-Jesus replies, “It is written again, Thou shalt not tempt the Lord thy God.”
-Addiction can often be likened to a slow a suicide, as the body and mind are systematically destroyed by drugs and alcohol.
-The addiction may be fueled by depression, which is worsened by the drugs and alcohol, and you may find yourself in precarious, or dangerous circumstances which threaten your very health and safety.
-Free will gives you the opportunity to either cast out temptation and reconcile your path, or follow it down a road that tempts the Lord.
+Jesus replies, ‘It is written again, Thou shalt not tempt the Lord thy God.’
+Many consider addiction a slow suicide, as drugs and alcohol systematically destroy the body and mind.
+And, since depression may fuel addiction, it only worsens with the flow of drugs and alcohol.
+As such, you may find yourself in precarious, or dangerous circumstances which threaten your very health and safety.
+Free will gives you the opportunity to cast out temptation, reconcile your path, and follow it down a road toward the Lord.

 It’s Never Too Late to Respond to God’s Word

 Depression is caused by despair and a lack of hope.
 The accompanying addictions cause both mental and physical effects to create a downward spiral that seems impossible to escape.
-Although alcohol and drugs may lure you with promises of belonging with friends, they create an isolation from your soul, family, and friends.
+Although alcohol and drugs may lure you with false promises, they create an isolation from your soul, family, and friends.

 The following Bible verses encourage us to replace depression with hope.
 God is real and he is there for you, but you must exercise your own free will, and look outward.
 Practicing gratitude and helping others are just two simple things that can help you ascend from the darkness and begin rebuilding your life.

-By admitting our frailties and lying ourselves bare before the Lord, asking for his help, we can begin to rebuild our lives.
+By admitting our frailties and laying bare before the Lord, asking for his help, we can begin to rebuild our lives.
 Job had suffered deeply, losing all that mattered to him, yet he never lost his faith.
-Despite his faith, Job needed to admit that not only did not use his tireless faith as a guide to others, but the he himself, needed God.
+Despite his faith, Job needed to admit that not only did not use his tireless faith as a guide to others but that he himself needed God.
 We all need to admit our need for God in our lives and invite him into our lives to help shape and guide us.

 By putting our trust in God, we have rest from our burdens, knowing that he will guide us to what is best for our needs.